alcala21/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is the repository for the peer review project of Data Scientist's Toolbox
+This is the repository for the peer review project of the Data Scientist's Toolbox course